cruizba/ubuntu-dind/README.md

 The option `--privileged` is not secure.
 I did this image just for little experiments, don't use for production.
 Just for dev or testing purposes.

+To do this in the GOOD AND SECURE WAY just use: https://github.com/nestybox/sysbox